 Adjust your music and background noise

-Have you ever walked into a quick service restaurant and it’s just too loud to think?
+Have you ever walked into a quick-service restaurant and it’s just too loud to think?
 Maybe the music was just wrong or there was a huge party?
-The music and background noise at your location play a huge part in whether your customers enjoy the experience.
+The music and background noise at your location plays a huge part in whether your customers enjoy the experience.

 The right music in an establishment can encourage people to eat more and get your customers staying longer.
 The fast-tempo raucous music that you’ll experience in a bar or nightclub agitates people.
 It makes them want to do anything other than eating.
 Quieting down the music encourages diners to stay, chat, and enjoy.
 Guests will respond well to soft, medium-tempo music, as well as familiar music.